Johnny No-Trump: Reception

 One of the producers, Richard Barr, in announcing the closing, stated: "The fact that the critics did not appreciate that this play was so far above the level...of almost any American play for the past few seasons indicates to me that there is a great struggle ahead for sensitive, intelligent, talented playwrights."

+Goldman was an admirer of Mercier's work in the play saying "There’s a rhythm to her work, a build to her sentences.
+She possesses a marvelous flair for invective... she puts people up there, weary, vulnerable people.
+Her play is in the tradition of “family” plays, and it is lovely.... that extraordinary writing skill of hers makes up for any plot deficiences."

-William Goldman later wrote that the play struggled because it arrived in New York "so quietly":
+William Goldman later argued that the play struggled because it arrived in New York "so quietly":

 It had no power connected with it.
 Sada Thompson was not then Sada Thompson.
 And Pat Hingle was what he always is, which is a good, solid actor, but he doesn't sell tickets like Rosalind Russell.
 So the critics were allowed to pick at it.
 The same play, word for word, wouldn't have been any better done if it had come in as a David Merrick production, with Elia Kazan directing, and a star.
 But it's my contention that if the play had come in with power, then people would have overlooked any flaws, because those who saw it were so moved by it.

+Pat Hingle, who appeared in the play, argued the producers "panicked" by taking it off stage after one performance.
+"We did capacity business in previews...
+If you go back and check, you’ll discover that Johnny No-Trump got much better reviews than The Price.
+But this time we had Arthur Miller's name.
+Nobody panicked, and The Price ran for more than a year.
+When I think back on the whole Johnny No-Trump experience, it’s one of the saddest things that ever happened to a play.”